-The soft circular blur in the background which is an example of good bokeh.
+The soft circular blur in the background is an example of good bokeh.
 In this photo, the background has as much appeal to the viewer as the subject – the BBQ.
-I really like using a strong bokeh as the softness of it all is very appealing and easy to look at.
+I really like using a strong bokeh as the softness is very appealing and easy to look at.

 The photo below was shot with an on-camera, external flash unit at ISO 1600 and an aperture of f/2.8.
-As you can see, this has produced a very shallow DoF, but turned a photo of a man on a street into much more than that, by providing much more detail.
+As you can see, this has produced a very shallow DoF but, by providing more detail, has turned a simple photo of a man on a street into much more than that.

 Rule of Thirds

-The rule basically dictates that photos should be split into 9 equal parts; 2 equally-spaced horizontal lines and 2 equally-spaced vertical lines, and that important features within the frame should intersect with these lines at some point.
+The rule basically dictates that photos should be split into 9 equal parts divided up by two equally-spaced horizontal lines and two equally-spaced vertical lines.
+The important features within the frame should intersect with these lines at some point.

-By this I mean that your eyes don’t know whether to go up and down the subject of down the path which causes a tension in your eyes.
-This is a superb trick to convince your viewer to look at the photo for longer without them even realising why.
-The added sense of wonder is what keeps the viewer entertained.
+By this I mean that your eyes don’t know whether to go up and down the subject or along the path, which causes a tension in your eyes.
+This is a superb trick to convince your viewer to look at the photo for longer without them even realizing why.
+The added sense of wonder keeps the viewer entertained.

 Frames do an excellent job of providing context to a photo while adding a soft border by providing an out-of-focus blur around the edge of the primary subject.

-Contrast is the most important point to make here because if your foreground and background are too similar, they merge into one, and cease to be two effective and different points of interest.
-I love using colour in my photography when possible as it really helps to make the photos stand out from the rest of an album.
+Contrast is the most important point to make here; if your background and foreground are too similar, they merge into one, ceasing to be two effective and different points of interest.
+I love using color in my photography when possible as it really helps to make the photos stand out from the rest of an album.